 During the last one and half years, the engineers at Röcklinger have been working on a new phono amplifier.
 And now it is time to reveal what they have been up to.
 It is with pride we present to you the new Röcklinger AURIA.
 It is built on proven technology from earlier Röcklinger phono amplifiers PHA1 and PHA2.
 This time it is sounding and looking even better than before.
 The amplifier will be the first out with a new design line which will be the platform for future amplifier development.
 Launched in January 2020, available now for purchase.

 Check out our upcoming project.
 The next amplifier out of the Röcklinger factory will be a preamplifier called Röcklinger LEXIA.
 Expected release in early 2021.
-Below you see the CAD image, two early test prototypes and the first assembled prototype.
+Below you see the CAD image and the first assembled prototype.

 "We've been listening to an early prototype and it was tumbling well.
 As always with Röcklinger, it is uncompromising when it comes to linearity, frequency range, flexibility and quality of construction."